lifeofdmt/NIM/README.md

 This is a fairly light implementation of the game.
 It makes use of a reinforcement learning model using Q-learning as the basis for estimating what actions are better to be made in a state.
 I haven't used javascript a lot but for this project I ended up learning some cool parts of the language along the way.

+Well thats all, it's not a very robust game.
+I plan to make revisions of the game in the future like adding online players and accounts but until then this is a bare-bone implementation of the NIM Game with some extra features I could conjure up